neilk/octopress/source/_posts/2008-08-01-google-transit-heatmaps.markdown

 By request: the East Bay.
 Click for higher resolution.

-{% photo /projects/transit-heatmap/downtown-transit-eastbay.png /projects/transit-heatmap/downtown-transit-eastbay.png H Heatmap of San Francisco, Oakland, and Berkeley, colored by transit time to Flickr offices %}
+{% photo /projects/transit-heatmap/downtown-transit-eastbay.png /projects/transit-heatmap/downtown-transit-eastbay.png Heatmap of San Francisco, Oakland, and Berkeley, colored by transit time to Flickr offices %}

+Here's the [code](/projects/transit-heatmap/googleTransitHeatmap-pl.txt), although it's not very clever at all.
+Please don't abuse their bandwidth.